theorchard/openpyxl/doc/source/optimized.rst

 >>> # save the file
 >>> wb.save('new_big_file.xlsx') # doctest: +SKIP

-If you want to have cells with styles or comments then use a `WriteOnlyCell`
+If you want to have cells with styles or comments then use a :func:`openpyxl.writer.dump_worksheet.WriteOnlyCell`

 .. :: doctest